mkgada/TellingStoriesWithData/Project.md

 # Outline
 <h3> Summary </h3>
 For this project, I have chosen to address the issue of depreciating Air Quality in New Delhi, the capital of India.
 It is going to look at the history of air quality index in the city and the possible causes that has led to this issue.
+<h3>Approach</h3>
+- Historic Significance of New Delhi
+- Growth of population
+- Growth of vehicular traffic
+- Top contributors to bad air quality
+- Effects of bad air quality
+- Proposed Policy change
 <h3> Call to Action </h3>
 Propose a potential change in policy to local government looking at the possible causes of the adverse air quality in New Delhi.